Linaro/website/_posts/current/blog/2023-10-26-upstream-linux-support-now-available-for-the-the-qualcomm-snapdragon-8-gen-3-mobile-platform.md

 All patches sent for review are also integrated and available in the following development [branch](https://git.codelinaro.org/linaro/qcomlt/demos/linux/-/tree/topic/sm8650/demo/aosp-next-20231016) on CodeLinaro.org.

-{% include image.html path="/assets/images/content/snapdragon-8-gen-3-mobile-platform.png" alt="Snapdragon 8 Gen 3 Mobile Platform" %}

-{% include image.html path="/assets/images/content/te3oohadzhyx4qgbgtvi2obo3rblehqruczrhjq1l6eafj7_xn1d7-hu4ut5yjruo0ycwhnltxapakltjqtb_a0pylxgn1-tgdurjpvfylun0hm-pyjzn4i7sswl.png" alt="Snapdragon 8 Gen 3 Mobile Platform" %}

-{% include image.html path="/assets/images/content/t7oky6w8060jncgxxsyzvkxr_xl10ywvbvqfkqmb14xzuizdkoa2zqcqoraf5so8tspeoffrr-emtmpdh63mnspttiu76l_6l8q6kgbapoavneh91loa_usx1frr.png" alt="Snapdragon 8 Gen 3 Mobile Platform" %}
+{% include image.html path="/assets/images/content/snapdragon-8-gen-3-mobile-platform.png" alt=" On the left: Screenshot of CPU Info (open-source) App showing information on the running system │ On the right: FishTank WebGL sample running in Firefox for Android " %}

+{% include image.html path="/assets/images/content/development-kit-and-screenshot-of-the-android-version-menu-.png" alt="On the left: Picture of a Qualcomm Development Kit with the attached debug board │ On the right: Screenshot of the Android Version menu showing the device running Android 14 and running the v6.6-rc6 based Linux tree" %}

 **Qualcomm Snapdragon 8 Gen 3 Running Android 14**